Sopra-Steria-Norge-Kubernetes/OpenShift/docs/Storage/Backup/backup-process-for-tenants-using-velero.md

 ![image.png](../../img/Storage/backup1.png)

-This diagram shows the backup and restore process for Tenant A in an OpenShift cluster using Velero and MinIO as the external storage.
-Velero backs up the deployment and persistent volume (PV X) and sends the data to an S3-compatible storage managed by MinIO.
+This diagram shows the backup and restore process for Tenant A in an OpenShift cluster using Velero and external S3 endpoint as the external storage.
+Velero backs up the deployment and persistent volume (PV X) and sends the data to an S3-compatible storage

 The backup data is stored externally for safety.
 If needed, Velero can restore this data from the S3 storage back into the OpenShift cluster.
 This setup helps protect tenant data and makes sure it can be recovered if something goes wrong.